 These are just a few of the sites you can see and experiences you can have during the annual Youth Tour to Washington, D.C.
 Each year, 44 high school juniors from around the state are selected by their local electric cooperatives to attend the all-expense-paid, week-long trip to the nation’s capital.

 Each spring, Arkansas Valley Electric Cooperative selects two high school juniors to attend this tour during the month of June.
-The winners are selected through an essay/video contest.
+The winners are selected through an interview process.
 Applicants must be high school juniors and members of Arkansas Valley Electric Cooperative.

-The Arkansas group travels to Washington via a chartered motor coach and returns to Little Rock by air.
+The Arkansas group travels to Washington and returns to Little Rock by air.
 Once in Washington, the students join about 1,500 students from across the nation who are attending the tour.

 Why do we do this?
 The answer is simple.
 The Electric Cooperatives of Arkansas are committed to their members and to the communities they serve.
 Through the Youth Tour, we are helping Arkansas’ youth learn more about the workings of their nation’s government and the electric cooperatives, as well as develop leadership skills.